Yusreen/Predicting-Electric-Vehicle-Charging-Loads/README.md

 This project uses PyTorch to build a neural network model to predict residential electric vehicle (EV) charging loads based on real-world data from apartment buildings in Norway.
 The goal is to forecast the actual energy consumption (in kilowatt hours) during a charging session, which could be useful for predicting energy costs and planning EV charging infrastructure.

+The data can be accessed from this link: [Link Text] https://data.mendeley.com/datasets/jbks2rcwyj/1

 ## Input Features:

 Plug-in Duration: The total time the vehicle remains plugged in.